Bandwagon effect

 Following others' actions or beliefs can occur because of conformism or deriving information from others.
-Much of the influence of the bandwagon effect comes from the desire to 'fit in' with peers; by making similar selections as other people, this is seen as a way to gain access to a particular social group.
+Much of the influence of the bandwagon effect comes from the desire to 'fit in' with peers; making similar selections as other people is seen as a way to gain access to a particular social group.
 An example of this is fashion trends wherein the increasing popularity of a certain garment or style encourages more acceptance.
 When individuals make rational choices based on the information they receive from others, economists have proposed that information cascades can quickly form in which people ignore their personal information signals and follow the behaviour of others.
 Cascades explain why behaviour is fragile as people understand that their behaviour is based on a very limited amount of information.
 As a result, fads form easily but are also easily dislodged.
 The phenomenon is observed in various fields, such as economics, political science, medicine, and psychology.
 In social psychology, people's tendency to align their beliefs and behaviors with a group is known as 'herd mentality' or 'groupthink'.
 The reverse bandwagon effect (also known as the snob effect in certain contexts) is a cognitive bias that causes people to avoid doing something, because they believe that other people are doing it.

 Origin

-The phenomenon where ideas become adopted as result of their popularity has been apparent for some time.
+The phenomenon where ideas become adopted as a result of their popularity has been apparent for some time.
 However, the metaphorical use of the term bandwagon in reference to this phenomenon began in 1848.
-A literal "bandwagon" is a wagon that carries a musical ensemble, or band, during the course of a parade, circus, or other entertainment event.
+A literal "bandwagon" is a wagon that carries a musical ensemble, or band, during a parade, circus, or other entertainment event.

 The phrase "jump on the bandwagon" first appeared in American politics in 1848 during the presidential campaign of Zachary Taylor.
 Dan Rice, a famous and popular circus clown of the time, invited Taylor to join his circus bandwagon.
-As Taylor gained more recognition and his campaign became more successful, people began saying that Taylor's political opponents ought to "jump on the bandwagon" themselves if they want to be associated with such success.
+As Taylor gained more recognition and his campaign became more successful, people began saying that Taylor's political opponents ought to "jump on the bandwagon" themselves if they wanted to be associated with such success.

 Later, during the time of William Jennings Bryan's 1900 presidential campaign, bandwagons had become standard in campaigns, and the phrase "jump on the bandwagon" was used as a derogatory term, implying that people were associating themselves with success without considering that with which they associated themselves.

 Despite its emergence in the late 19th century, it was only rather recently that the theoretical background of bandwagon effects has been understood.
-One of the best-known experiments on the topic is the 1950s' Asch conformity experiment, which illustrates individual variation in the bandwagon effect.
+One of the best-known experiments on the topic is the 1950s' Asch conformity experiment, which illustrates the individual variation in the bandwagon effect.
 Academic study of the bandwagon effect especially gained interest in the 1980s, as scholars studied the effect of public opinion polls on voter opinions.